hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/api-tokens.html.md

 ## User API Tokens

 API tokens may belong directly to a user.
 User tokens are the most flexible token type because they inherit permissions from the user they are associated with.
-For more information on user tokens and how to generate them, see the [Users](./users.html#api-tokens) documenatation.
+For more information on user tokens and how to generate them, see the [Users](./users.html#api-tokens) documentation.

 ## Team API Tokens